charlesneimog/Spatial_Audio_Framework/README.md

 SAF_USE_INTEL_IPP # To use Intel IPP for performing the DFT/FFTs and resampling SAF_USE_FFTW      # To use the FFTW library for performing the DFT/FFTs SAF_ENABLE_SIMD   # To enable SIMD (SSE3, AVX2 and/or AVX512) intrinsics for certain vector operations
+SAF_ENABLE_NETCDF # To enable the option to load SOFA files using netcdf (rather than libmysofa).
+Required for very large SOFA files.
 ```

 # Using the framework